-Review / audit Scope Key findings Recommendations Status according to Department of Health and Aged Care a July 2018 - Internal audit of administration and performance of PHN's Considering and defining the structure, roles and responsibilities relevant to supporting the PHN Commissioning process.
-Assessment of the PHN Branch's governance Arrangements are not well defined and do not support the complex decision-making and accountability measures needed to manage the PHN Program.
-Standard grants management approach not suitable for such a large and complex program.
-Improvement of the performance framework to reflect Departmental requirements.
-There are gaps within the performance framework, specifically the reporting and quality assurance processes, which hinder the Department's ability to monitor performance of PHN commissioning.
-There has been limited formal assessment of the information needs of internal and external stakeholders, and communication resources have been developed reactively.
-Define roles and responsibilities for the PHN Program.
-This should incorporate all key internal stakeholders and confirm that the governance arrangements adequately support the management and oversight of the PHN Program. • commissioning (Protiviti) arrangements which support the PHN Commissioning process, including oversight committees and stakeholder engagement Develop guidance/instructional material to support the implementation of processes for the management and oversight activities of the PHN Program. • functions.specifically the reporting and quaAssessment of the riskassurance processes, which hindmanagement frameworkused by the PHN Branchthat has been adopted foroverseeing PHNCommissioning activities.There has been limited formalReview of risk registers toassess the completeness,relevance, and accuracy ofresources have been developed • Undertake oversight and management of the PHN Program to enable a 'proactive' phase of maturity.
-This should include clarifying and documenting: governance arrangements; reporting expectations and templates; monitoring and compliance processes, procedures and checklists; system support; and stakeholder engagement.
-Develop a fit-for-purpose Performance and Quality Framework to address Department, program and policy performance information to facilitate oversight, monitoring and evaluation of the PHN Program. • Identify and implement activities to better support efficient performance data collection and information sharing.
+Review / audit Scope Key findings Recommendations Status according to Department of Health and Aged Care ^a July 2018 - Internal audit of administration and performance of PHN's Internal audit of administration andthe structure, roles and responsibilities relevant to supporting the PHN Commissioning process.Arrangements are not well defined and do not support the complex decision-making and accountability measures needed to manage the PHN Program.Derformance of PHN's commissioning (Protiviti)Assessment of the PHN Branch's governance arrangements which support the PHN Commissioning process, including oversight committees andArrangements are not well defined and do not support the complex decision-making and accountability measures needed to manage the PHN Program.(Protiviti)Branch's governance arrangements which support the PHN Commissioning process, including oversight • Define roles and responsibilities for the PHN Program.
+This should incorporate all key internal stakeholders and confirm that the governance arrangements adequately support the management and oversight of the PHN Program. • commissioning (Protiviti) Develop guidance/instructional material to support the implementation of processes for the management and oversight activities of the PHN Program. • functions.specifically theAssessment of the riskassurance prodmanagement frameworkthe Departmentused by the PHN Branchperformance ofthat has been adopted forCommissioningoverseeing PHNThere has beerCommissioning activities.assessment ofReview of risk registers toneeds of internaassess the completeness,stakeholders, a within the performance framework, specifically the reporting and quality assurance processes, which hinder the Department's ability to monitor performance of PHN Commissioning.
+There has been limited formal assessment of the information needs of internal and external stakeholders, and communication resources have been developed • Undertake oversight and management of the PHN Program to enable a 'proactive' phase of maturity.
+This should include clarifying and documenting: governance arrangements; reporting expectations and templates; monitoring and compliance processes, procedures and checklists; system support; and stakeholder engagement. • risks identified for commissioning.
+Documenting and assessing the processes and controls relevant to commissioning activities, in particular ongoing monitoring and evaluation arrangements.
+Documenting and Develop a fit-for-purpose Performance and Quality Framework to address Department, program and policy performance information to facilitate oversight, monitoring and evaluation of the PHN Program. • • Identify and implement activities to better support efficient performance data collection and information sharing.
 This may include use of electronic systems. •